usefullog/usefullog.github.io/content/posts/chicago-2023.md

 ---

 I was in Chicago again!
 The city that I visited so frequently holds a lot of memories.
 It has been 4 years since my last trip to Chicago.
 Everything felt both nostalgic and fresh at the same time.
 P and I stayed in Chicago Athletic Club over the weekend.
+This stylish hotel sits right across the Millennium Park and has a vintage, sporty theme.

 Then we spent the entire working from a hotel room in the West Loop neighborhood.

 ![](/chicago/the-loop.JPEG)
 *The Loop, downtown Chicago, view from Millennium Park*